ramrom/rams_dot_files/cheatsheets/linux_cheatsheet.md

 - when you boot, hit escape to go into GRUB bootloader for boot options (can do recovery mode)
 - dash is used as /bin/sh b/c it's much faster than bash, so boots are faster
     - it doesnt have command completion, or ctrl-r search, or command history search, as this would make the shell slow
+- linus key principle is to never break kernel-to-userspace API(or ABI), that contract will always hold
+    - however internal kernel APIs (and ABIs) b/w kernel components break all the time
+    - so userland programs wont break but expect like your binary device driver to break over diff kernel versions

 ## GNU
 - project started by richard stallman in 1984